KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception thrown when a method is invoked which attempts to construct a culture that is not available on the machine.

-    [System.Globalization.CultureNotFoundException]::New("a method is invoked which attempts to construct a culture that is not available on the machine.")
+    throw [System.Globalization.CultureNotFoundException]::New("a method is invoked which attempts to construct a culture that is not available on the machine.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Globalization.CultureNotFoundException.aspx)